Lynne Ramsay

 Key Production Country: UK

-Key Genres: Drama, Short Film, Psychological Drama, Urban Drama, Road Movie, Crime Drama
+Key Genres: Drama, Psychological Drama, Short Film, Urban Drama, Road Movie, Crime Drama

 Key Collaborators: Alwin H. Küchler (Cinematographer), Lucia Zucchetti (Editor), Lynne Ramsay Jr. (Leading Actress), James Ramsay (Leading Character Actor), Jane Morton (Production Designer), Gavin Emerson (Producer), Joe Bini (Editor), Anne McLean (Leading Character Actress), Alex Manette (Leading Character Actor), Jackie Quinn (Leading Character Actress), Jonny Greenwood (Composer)